AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/section-header.md

 ![Section header](/help/analysis-workspace/visualizations/assets/section-header.png)

-Select the header to modify the text of the section header.
+To modify the text of the section header, simply select the [!UICONTROL Section header].

 >[!MORELIKETHIS]